-Academic, author, and Monsanto advisor who lobbies for GM food and crops.
+Academic, author, and former Monsanto advisor who lobbies for GM food and crops, and attacks organic food and farming.
 Claims activists in rich countries are denying African farmers access to productive technologies (read: GM) in spite of the fact that there is no evidence that GM crops have increased yields or resistance to drought.
-Majorly misrepresented the 2002 food crisis in Zambia.
+Majorly misrepresented the 2002 food crisis in Zambia, claiming the government's refusal to accept GM food that had not been through Zambia's biosafety protocols led to famine.
+Six years later, in 2008 Paarlberg finally admitted this was not true.

 Articles: The Dubious Virtue of Apostasy, Africa's Biotechnology Battle